Abortion and the Catholic Church in the United States: Compatibility of dissent with Catholic belief

+Recent polls state that some Catholics may personally oppose abortion but still support its legality.
 While 58% of American Catholics are likely to agree that abortion is morally wrong, and 46% of white Catholics and 65% of Latino Catholics are likely to agree that abortion is a sin, according to 2011 report by Public Religion Research Institute, 68% of American Catholics are likely to agree that one "can still be a good Catholic even if you disagree with official church teaching on abortion," approximately as many as members of other religious groups.

 On this long-standing phenomenon of a number of Catholics disagreeing with the Church's official position on abortion, Pope John Paul II reiterated in 1987 that it "is a grave error" to "claim that dissent from the Magisterium is totally compatible with being a good Catholic and poses no obstacle to the reception of the sacraments."
 In what the Los Angeles Times called a key admonition, he added: "It has never been easy to accept the Gospel teaching in its entirety, and it never will be."